 The Dutch delta faces enormous challenges in fresh water provision for industry, agriculture and nature during increasingly frequent severe droughts.
 This requires a major overhaul towards a water system that stores precipitation surpluses instead of discharging it to sea and that uses alternative water sources.
 AquaConnect is instrumental in the transition towards this system by developing:

-i) risk-assessment strategies for circular water systems ii) water treatment technologies that enable the use of domestic/industrial effluents and brackish groundwater; ii) digital technologies for subsurface water distribution modelling and the design of smart water grids which connect supply, demand and nature-based storage; iii) tools to manage related societal changes; and iv) demonstration of AquaConnect technologies and tools in four demonstration areas in the Netherlands, and internationally.
+i) risk-assessment strategies for circular water systems ii) water treatment technologies that enable the use of domestic/industrial effluents and brackish groundwater; ii) digital technologies for subsurface water distribution modelling and the design of smart water grids which connect supply, demand and nature-based storage; iii) tools to manage related societal changes; iv) demonstrations of AquaConnect technologies and tools in four demonstration areas in the Netherlands, and internationally.

-– Connecting water supply and demand
+Connecting water supply and demand

-– Connecting water quantity and water quality
+Connecting water quantity and water quality

-– Connecting natural and man-made water systems
+Connecting natural and man-made water systems

-– Connecting Dutch water programs and pilots
+Connecting partners in various institutions of practice Connecting Dutch water programs and pilots

-– Connecting national upscaling to international outreach
+Connecting national upscaling to international outreach